globocom/vault/README.md

 ## Creating new apps for Vault

 While Vault already delivers an app for Swift management and another for Keystone management, it also allows you to easily implement your own apps.
 This helps you centralize several services in a single, standardized web interface.
-For more information, see [APPS.md](APPS.md).
+For more information, see [How to create a Vault App](docs/APPS.md).

 ## Dependencies